tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

   where the blank cells contain garbage

-You will have noticed that these are precisely the invariants that linear types afford!
+You will have noticed that these are precisely the invariants that linear types afford.
 An added bonus is that linear types make our arrays observationally pure, so no need for, say, the `ST` monad.

 The type of write buffers is